oatlog/oatlog/doc/report/main.typ

 + Recursive e-matching case, with the output known.
 + Recursive e-matching alternative case, with the output and some inputs known.

-This is very reminicient of various indexed lookups on a table.
+This is very reminiscent of various indexed lookups on a table.
 The table columns are the inputs and outputs of the operator, which each row being an e-node and each cell being an e-class identifier.
 Functional dependencies, such as all operators uniquely determining their output from their input or addition uniquely determining any input from the other input and the output, correspond in database